Bloodmallet/bloodytools/README.md

 - "(env)" should appear in front of your line
 - Check python version again: `python --version`
 - `python -m pip install --upgrade pip` to update the installer of extra tools
-- `pip install -r requirements.txt`
+- `pip install -U -r requirements.txt`
 Congratulations, you're ready to execute the command of `Getting started` in your already open Commandline/Powershell/Terminal.

 ## Getting started
-Edit settings.py to your liking using a text editor like Notepad++.
+Edit `bloodytools/settings.py` to your liking using a text editor like Notepad++.
 Start python environement.
 Start bloodytools.
 ```sh
 $ cd ~/bloodytools
 $ <env_name>/Scripts/activate